undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 31 students overall (including freshmen) at Central Oregon Community College in 2023.
+31 students, including freshmen, received institutional non-need-based scholarship or grant aid at this school in 2023.
 9 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of non-need-based institutional scholarships/grants was $38,878.
+The total amount of institutional scholarships and awards that were not based on financial need was $38,878.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors